EdgarLeos/Pokemon-HP-Predictions/README.md

 - Google Colaboratory as IDE

 **Inference Methods used with Scikit**
-- Models: KNeighborsClassifier, KNeighborsRegressor, LinearRegression, and PolynomialFeatures
+- Models: KNeighborsRegressor, LinearRegression, and PolynomialFeatures

 ## Results: